 Where To Buy A Swedish Dishcloth?

 The good news is that Swedish dishcloths are becoming much more popular and can be found at many eco-friendly and zero-waste stores.
-At Lochtree, we carry the Sweetgum Swedish Dishcloth, one of the best Swedish dishcloths available printed with beautiful designs by New England artist Sandra Venus.
+At Lochtree, we carry the Three Blue Bird Swedish Dishcloth, a traditional Swedish dishcloths manufactured in Europe and printed here in New England.

 Parting Thoughts